AceContish/DataStruc-Assignment1/README.md

 (Do not install any Java IDE or Code Editor when you already have one)

 1. You may use any Java IDE or Code Editor you preferred.
-2. Just follow step 1 to step 2 above and drag the file inside your lovely IDE or Code Editor.
+2. Just follow step 1 to step 2 above and drag only .java file inside your lovely IDE or Code Editor.
 3. Run AppQueueBook.java inside your IDE or Code Editor by clicking "run" button

-4. Do not copy all the code because it will lead to plagiarism.
+NOTE: Do not copy all the code because it will lead to plagiarism.